Deliver “Delight and Passion” to people

 The other day, a friend who had a baby recommended the Magical Literature Museum as a place she would like to take her baby when he or she is born, which made me very happy.
 It is a joy to be involved in creating a space that cultivates sensitivity and seeks out experiences that can only be had in a real place."

-NOMURA aims to create multifaceted value by taking advantage of its wide range of business fields.
+Aiming to create multifaceted value that only NOMURA Co.,Ltd. can achieve by leveraging its wide range of business areas.

-NOMURA aims to create multifaceted value by taking advantage of its wide range of business fields.
+Aiming to create multifaceted value that only NOMURA Co.,Ltd. can achieve by leveraging its wide range of business areas.

 Our goal is to create a new type of museum that is not just fun to see and experience, but also encourages activities to protect the future of the Earth and the oceans.

-It's not an easy task, but we're up to the challenge because we've decided to take on not only design and production but also operation.
-We want to use our experience to expand the possibilities for creating win-win-win situations through space creation."
+It's certainly not easy, but it's a challenge that only a company like ours, which has decided to take on not only design and production but also operational management, can undertake.
+We want to leverage our past experience to expand the possibilities of creating win-win-win systems through space creation."

-As a member of NOMURA, Tashiro's challenge to contribute to multifaceted value creation continues.
+As a member of NOMURA Co.,Ltd., Tashiro's challenge continues as he aims to contribute to multifaceted value creation.

 *The information provided is current as of January 2024.